SAP-samples/teched2022-IN264/exercises/ex1/README.md

     <br>![](/exercises/ex1/images/lp_site_manager_group_add_apps.png)

-8. Assing now the SAP Task Center apps to "everyone" role, if u want to create a own "custom" role have a look in the [official SAP Help documentation](https://help.sap.com/docs/Launchpad_Service/8c8e1958338140699bd4811b37b82ece/baeaf6ee364e48ac95dc09470281f174.html) to follow the required steps.
+8. Assign now the SAP Task Center apps to "everyone" role, if u want to create a own "custom" role have a look in the [official SAP Help documentation](https://help.sap.com/docs/Launchpad_Service/8c8e1958338140699bd4811b37b82ece/baeaf6ee364e48ac95dc09470281f174.html) to follow the required steps.

     <br>![](/exercises/ex1/images/lp_site_manager_role_add_apps.png)

-9. The alsmost last step is now to create launchpad site by creating an new "site" in the "Site Manager".
+9. The almost last step is now to create launchpad site by creating an new "site" in the "Site Manager".
     Please navigate for this in the "Site Directory":

     <br>![](/exercises/ex1/images/lp_site_manager_site_directory.png)